Submissions

 • The manuscript is the author's work, free from duplication, fabrication, falsification, and plagiarism.

-• The manuscript adheres to the VELES Journal’s guidelines and formatting templates.
+• The manuscript adheres to the VELES's guidelines and formatting templates.

-• References used are at least 80% journal articles, conference proceedings, research reports, and academic theses or dissertations.
+• References are at least 80% of journal articles, conference proceedings, research reports, and academic theses or dissertations.

-• The author will not submit the article to another journal unless it has been officially rejected by the VELES Journal.
+• The author will not submit the article to another journal unless VELES officially rejects it.

 • The author is willing to do correspondence properly, responsively, and ethically.